Criticism of Belgian defense armaments investments

 SCAR-L caliber 5.56x45mm NATO assault rifle

-Five-seveN pistol caliber 5.7x28mm
+FiveSeven pistol caliber 5.7x28mm

-Ratio between high-budget high-tech and low-budget low-tech.
+Relationship between high budget high-tech and low budget low-tech.

-Defense-minded and pacifism
+Defense-mindedness and pacifism

-Body protection for the enemy
+Body armor among the enemy

 XM7 6.8x51mm assault rifle